kernwig/temporal-constants/README.md

 you get the clearer (and faster): `setTimer(() => runMyFunction(), MillisecondsInDay)`.

+## Compatibility

+Compatible with Javascript ES2015/ES6 and newer, as well as Typescript.

 ## FAQ

 *Q:* Why should I introduce another dependency for a few constants that I can define myself?